PLMFT Renewal Information

 - $85 renewal fee

-- 10% of provisional licensees are audited and reviewed by board staff (board staff will review the documentation of a minimum of 20 CEHs)
+- 10% of provisional licensees are audited (board staff will review submitted documentation of a minimum of 20 CEHs)

 - Exam Scores shall be sent directly from AMFTRB: Take National Marriage and Family Therapy Examination (NMFTE) and request Assocation of Marriage and Family Therapy Regulatory Boards (AMFTRB) submission of score report to the Board until a passing score is achieved.
 If a passing score is not achieved, the NMFTE must be taken at least once per renewal period.